magecomp/Magento-2-Mobile-App/README.md

 * **Improved Conversion Rate**

-We have carefully planned and designed our Mobile App.
+We have carefully planned and designed our Mobile App for Magento 2.
 It will increase your web traffic, increasing your conversion rate.

 * **Increase Brand Recognition**